Hiroshima University

-Hiroshima University (広島大学, Hiroshima Daigaku) is a Japanese national university located in Higashihiroshima and Hiroshima, Japan.
+Hiroshima University (広島大学, Hiroshima Daigaku) is a Japanese national research university located in Higashihiroshima and Hiroshima, Japan.
 Established in 1929, it was chartered as a university in 1949 following the merge of a number of national educational institutions.
+Its abbreviated form is Hirodai.

 History

 Under the National School Establishment Law, Hiroshima University was established on May 31, 1949.
 After World War II, the school system in Japan was entirely reformed and each of the institutions of higher education under the pre-war system was reorganized.
 As a general rule, one national university was established in each prefecture, and Hiroshima University became a national university under the new system by combining the pre-war higher educational institutions in Hiroshima Prefecture.

 The following eight schools were integrated or merged into Hiroshima University under the new system of education.